• Skip to primary navigation

 Dairy-free/Gluten-free version:

-If you want a dairy and gluten-free carrot souffle, substitute butter with EarthBalance brand Vegan Butter and use a gluten-free all-purpose flour.
+If you want a dairy and gluten-free carrot casserole, substitute butter with EarthBalance brand Vegan Butter and use a gluten-free all-purpose flour.
 We used White Gold brand gluten-free flour.
 Use the same amounts as listed in the recipe card for these two substitutions.

 Nutrition Estimate